Singham Again: Plot

 Bajirao Singham is now married to Avni Kamat, who works in the Cultural Ministry, and has a son, Shaurya.
 He is now a DCP transferred from Mumbai to Srinagar for three years.
 Once there, he is attacked by the Chief of Lashkar, Omar Hafeez, who had fled from Pakistan to Sri Lanka and started selling drugs after his late sons, Riyaaz and Raza's plans were thwarted.
 (Note: As shown in Sooryavanshi (2021)) Singham successfully arrests him, but Omar arrogantly threatens him about the danger coming towards him, Sangram "Simmba" Bhalerao, and Veer Sooryavanshi for killing his sons.
 Singham meets Home Minister Raj Jaishankar and tells him about the drug syndicate operating in India and how they are being transported from Sri Lanka to the coastal areas of Tamil Nadu.
 Using the profits from the drug trade, Omar wants to initiate another terrorist attack on India.
-Jaishankar commissions a new squad, Shiva Squad, led by Singham and his fellow officers, ACP Daya and ACP Devika, to stop and destroy Lashkar.
+Jaishankar commissions a new squad, Shiva Squad, led by Singham and his fellow officers, inspector Daya and ACP Devika, to stop and destroy Lashkar.

 Two years later, Avni is hosting a theatre production of Ramlila, depicting the journey of Lord Ram and Sita.
 Singham catches a ship sailing towards Tamil Nadu from Sri Lanka and finds drugs in the containers and arrests four men working for a person named Danger Lanka.
 Upon interrogating them, the arrested men reveal that three of Lanka's associates were residing in Madurai.
 Singham calls upon DCP Shakti Shetty from Madurai to arrest and escort all three of them to Mumbai, which she does promptly.
 However, on the same night, Danger Lanka arrives at the police station, kills all the policemen, and rescues his three men.
 Shakti feels guilty for not being able to save the police officers, but Singham consoles her and tells her to track them down.

 Meanwhile, Avni departs for Rameshwaram to shoot some footage for the production along with her colleague, Mrigya.
 Singham sends Daya along with them.
 Upon collecting footage for the production, Avni is about to go back to Mumbai when she is abducted by Danger Lanka.
 He reveals that it was a plan made by him and Mrigya.
 On hearing of Avni's abduction, Singham and his team leave for Rameshwaram.
 Meanwhile, Daya tails and finds Avni, rescues and helps her to run away.
 However, she is chased by Lanka's men, and in the ensuing chase, throws her bangles, which were gifted by Singham, as a mark for him to trace.
 While trying to save Avni, Daya gets brutally injured by Lanka.
 Avni is then rescued by ACP Satya Bali, who considers Singham his inspiration and takes her to his home.
 Singham reaches there and meets Daya, who is in a critical state, and airlifts him.
 He finds Avni's bangles and finds out that she is with Satya.